joectchan/joectchan.github.io/_posts/2022/01/29/2022-01-29-cpp-constexpr-trim-string.md

 I put file name line number in my debug messages.
 Our build system passes the full pathname of the file to gcc. `__FILE__` becomes a long string.
 I used to trim the file name at runtime before I print the log message.

 Recently, I found this [post](https://stackoverflow.com/questions/8487986/file-macro-shows-full-path).
-Andry's answer on Jan 23 '19 at 21:05 shows  template meta programming can find the final '/' or '\' char in a string at compile-time. i.e. a "constexpr strrchr()"
+Andry's answer (on Jan 23 '19 at 21:05) shows that template meta programming can find the final '/' or '\' char in a string at compile-time. i.e. a constexpr strrchr() function.

 You can try [Andry's answer](https://godbolt.org/z/u6s8j3) on Compiler Explorer.

-Based on this template meta programming technique, I wrote another constexpr function that looks for "::" from the right, starting AFTER the right '('.
-That allows me to print the class and function name, trimming the namespaces on the left and the input arguments on the right.
+Based on this technique, I wrote another constexpr function that looks for "::" from the right.
+Furthermore, it starts the search AFTER seeing the right '('.
+The end result of this would print the class and function name, trimming the namespaces on the left and the input arguments on the right.

 ```
 template <typename T, size_t S>